-Department/Division: Driving The Dream/Community Impact
+Department/Division: Driving The Dream, Community Impact

 United Way of the Mid-South is a multi-million-dollar non-profit, public charitable foundation that mobilizes financial and human resources, across 8-counties, to meet critical needs and to help ensure that hundreds of thousands of Mid-Southerners can achieve their highest potential.
-We support high-performing nonprofit agencies that are on the front lines fighting to decrease poverty in our community by addressing the essential building blocks for success – education, financial stability, and health – while maintaining vital safety net services in food, shelter, and safety for individuals facing crisis situations.
+We support high-performing nonprofit agencies which are on the front lines fighting to decrease poverty in our community by addressing the essential building blocks for success – education, financial stability, and health – while maintaining vital safety net services in food, shelter, and safety for individuals facing crisis situations.
 By joining United Way of the Mid-South, you are uniting with a team that is moving the needle on poverty and making our community a place where everyone can thrive.

 Primary Duties and Responsibilities

 - Develop strategic, long-term program expansion goals with executive leadership.

 - Identify and pursue opportunities to expand existing customer base and supporting strategies.